Pandora Media (P) Q2 2017 Results - Earnings Call Transcript

 Subscription ARPU was $4.82, up from $4.76 in the prior quarter, reflecting a shift from Pandora Plus to Premium.
 Subscription ARPU was $4.82 in Q2, up from $4.60 a year ago.
 We expect to see some fluctuation in the rate of subscriber growth as users come on and off trial subscriptions, and we continue to remain excited about the Pandora Plus and Premium opportunities, as outlined by Naveen earlier.

-Ad-related content cost represented 54% of advertising revenue in Q2.
+Ad-related content costs represented 54% of advertising revenue in Q2.
 For the quarter, ad LPM was $35.84, an increase of 17% compared to the same quarter last year and an increase of 7% from Q1.
 Relative to the year-ago period, the ad LPM increase reflects the impact of direct deals.
 Subscription-related content costs represented 66% of subscription revenue in Q2.

-For the quarter, licensing cost per subscriber, or LPU, was $3.11, an increase of 5% over Q1.
-The increase in an LTM and subscription LPU relative to Q1 relates to accruals for certain minimum guarantees and changes in our expectations regarding total subscriber counts and the point in time at which volume discounts are likely to kick in.
+For the quarter, licensing cost per subscriber, or LPU, was $3.11, an increase of 5% from Q1.
+The increase in ad LPM and subscription LPU relative to Q1 relates to accruals for certain minimum guarantees and changes in our expectations regarding total subscriber counts and the point in time at which volume discounts are likely to kick in.
 We expect content costs to remain above optimized levels until certain subscription thresholds are met.

 Non-GAAP gross margin was 36% compared to 38% in the year-ago quarter.
 The decline in margin year over year was primarily driven by higher statutory rates versus content costs under direct deals.